NgiapPuoyKoh/student-resource-tool/README.md

 ### Media

-- All photos are licence free and were obtained from [Pexels.com](pexels.com)

-- All sound are royalty and free.

-- The video content is licence free and obtained from YouTube via Airsoft.
-[Airsoft](https://www.youtube.com/embed/K6B6zU3xA1U)
+- CI Slack channel links to pinned messages

+- [CI resources](https://auxfuse.github.io/userCentricResourcePack/) by Anthony O'Brien with CI collaborators

+- Documents, CI slack links reference

 ### Issues and Resolutions + Any known issues

-### Acknowledgements
+### Acknowledgements and Credits

-- I received inspiration for this project from [Just BB Guns](https://www.justbbguns.co.uk/blog/tips/airsoft-beginners-need-know-first-game/) and fellow Code Institute Students.
+- Igor Basuga User stakeholder
+- Anthony O'Brien
+- eventyret_mentor
+- Anna_ci

 ## Research

 - Customer Research
-Obseravation of slack FAQ and Pinned Messages
+Observation of slack FAQ and Pinned Messages
 - Personas
 Students with little experience but comfortable using a computer as a user -Student Journey